-Participating cities includeBoston, Cleveland, New York City and Philadelphia.
+Participating cities includeBoston, Cleveland, New York City, Philadelphia, and Providence.
 Internships last 9 weeks and interns work 35 hours a week.
 Interns will be paid $11.00 per hour.
 Upon completion of final reports and submission of final documents, interns will receive a $250 stipend.
 Please note that in order to be paid the full amount, students will need to comply with all the objectives and requirements of the internship program.

 We have weekly visits to cultural institutions that offer behind-the-scenes looks at museum operations, presentations by senior staff and curators, and panels featuring young museum professionals.